 - Gold.
 I own a small amount of physical gold and also own a decent amount of gold ETFs.
 I do not recommend owning primarily physical gold unless you’re concerned that the world’s economy is going to collapse.
 ETFs are a much simpler way to own gold.
 The main reason you should own gold is that it is a hedge against the US dollar.
 If and when the US dollar starts to fall, gold tends to rise.
 This makes gold a good hedge against inflation in the long-term.

 - Property.
-I own a very small amount of property in West Virginia.
+I own a small amount of property in West Virginia.
 The only reason I’m willing to own it is that I don’t manage it.
-I think owning property is overrated.
+I think owning property is mostly overrated, but it can act as a hedge against inflation, which is essential in any portfolio.
 Although it does provide a type of security that index funds and gold can’t provide, it usually requires active management of some kind.
 Moreover, even though you do technically control it, what you don’t control is the overall real estate market in that area, thereby making your property more of a gamble than you might care to admit.

 - Bitcoin.
-I own a small amount of Bitcoin through Coinbase because I believe in the vision behind “distributed ledger technology” and think it holds a lot of potential in the coming decades.
-I consider this more of a casual investment than anything else.
+I own a small amount of Bitcoin through Coinbase because I believe in the vision behind “distributed ledger technology” and think it holds a lot of potential as a hedge against inflation and fiat currencies.

-I’m not here to tell you what your investments or portfolio should look like, but I do strongly believe that every portfolio should contain index funds and gold.
-I think these two asset classes form the foundation of any wise long-term investment strategy.
+I’m not here to tell you what your investments or portfolio should look like, but I do strongly believe that every portfolio should contain index funds and at least one hedge against inflation / fiat currency.
+I think these two types of assets form the foundation of any wise long-term investment strategy.